Koenkk/zigbee2mqtt.io/docs/guide/adapters/README.md

 * <details>
   <summary>Silicon Labs EZSP v8</summary>

-  Initial development started on experimental (pre-alpha stage) support for various adapters based on Silicon Labs EM35X and EFR32MG SoC families with EmberZNet NCP 6.7.8 firmware or later via EZSP version 8 (EmberZNet Serial Protocol) interface.
+  Initial development started on experimental (alpha stage) support for various adapters based on Silicon Labs EM35X and EFR32MG SoC families with EmberZNet NCP 6.7.8 firmware or later via EZSP version 8 (EmberZNet Serial Protocol) interface.
 This include all hardware based on SoCs/Modules from Silabs EFR32MG21/MGM210 and EFR32MG12/MGM12 series
   If Zigbee2MQTT fails to start, try adding the following to your `configuration.yaml`
   ```yaml
   serial: